HJAllen/acronymr/README.md

 #> 5 PCR     <NA>      Polymerase Chain Reaction     FALSE
 ```

-When an acronym is used, if Include is set to `FALSE` indicating first
+The function `ac` will insert the formatted acronym.
+When an acronym is
+used, if `acronyms$Include` is set to `FALSE` indicating first usage,
-usage, the return value is the long form of the acronym followed by
+the return value is the long form of the acronym followed by either the
-either the acronym name or alternate form depending on `altFrm`.
-Plural
+acronym name or alternate form depending on `altFrm`.
+Plural forms can
-forms can be generated using the parameter `p`.
-Subsequent uses of the
+be generated using the parameter `p`.
+Subsequent uses of the acronym
-acronym will return the acronym formatted as requested.
+will return the acronym formatted as requested.

 The following: